-- 5. Under s.54(5) and (6), the defence must be left if "sufficient evidence is adduced to raise an issue with respect to the defence" and this is when "evidence is adduced on which, in the opinion of the trial judge, a jury, properly directed, could reasonably conclude that the defence might apply."
-If there is sufficient evidence, the defence should be left to the jury even if D does not rely on it. - 6.
-In Dawes, 1098 the Lord Chief Justice observed that the section requires a judgment, not the exercise of a discretion.
-Irrespective of whether D has positively advanced the defence, the task of the trial judge requires:
+5. Under s.54(5) and (6), the defence must be left if "sufficient evidence is adduced to raise an issue with respect to the defence" and this is when "evidence is adduced on which, in the opinion of the trial judge, a jury, properly directed, could reasonably conclude that the defence might apply."
+If there is sufficient evidence, the defence should be left to the jury even if D does not rely on it.

-1093 Section 54(8)
+1216 Section 54(8)

-1097 Coroners and Justice Act 2009 Schedule 22, para.7
+1220 Coroners and Justice Act 2009 Schedule 22, para.7